 Unlike the most common skin cancers that arise from cells in the epidermis, dermatofibrosarcoma protuberans (DFSP) is a rare skin cancer that develops from the dermis, the middle layer of the skin.

-DFSP tends to grow very slowly and rarely spreads to other parts of the body.
-Although it has a high rate of survival, DFSP tumors can grow deep into the surrounding fat and soft tissues including the muscle and bone.
+DFSP tends to grow very slowly.
+It rarely spreads to other parts of the body and so has a high rate of survival.
+DFSP tumors, however, can grow deep into the surrounding fat and soft tissues including the muscle and bone.

 Dermatofibrosarcoma protuberans can develop anywhere on the body but is most common on the arms, legs, or torso.